pongsakorn-onnim/data_analyst_in_power_bi_track_DataCamp/README.md

 ## Tools Used
 - Power BI
-## Skills Demonstrated
-- Data cleaning and transformation
-- Data modeling
-- Data visualization
-- Creating interactive dashboards
-- Understanding business requirements and translating them into analytical solutions

 ## Datasets Used
 [Include a list of the datasets used in the exercises, along with brief descriptions of each dataset and their sources.]

-## Key Findings
-[Provide a brief summary of the insights and key findings that you discovered through the exercises.]

-## How to Access the Dashboards
-[Provide instructions for accessing and interacting with the dashboards you created for each exercise.
-Include any necessary files, links, or login information.]

-## Acknowledgments
-[Include any acknowledgments for tools, resources, or people who helped you with the exercises.]